Grindewald1900/CS564/README.md

 ## Overview

 A simply shell which implements command 'more' and 'exit' internally and other command will be searched in directory /bin and /usr/bin.
+Our program aslo support the prefix '& ' which indicates the command should be executed in the background.

 ## Authors